What to Bring

 You are responsible for ensuring you use adhesives that can be removed without damaging the walls.
-When looking at adhesive options, read the labels to find words like “damage-free” or “removable” and follow the directions.
+When looking at adhesive options, read the labels to find items with words like “damage-free” or “removable.”
+It is also important that you review and follow the directions provided.

 In particular, DO NOT use the adhesive backing that comes with LED light strips.
 It will significantly damage the walls when you remove it while preparing to move out — trust us, we’ve repeatedly seen the damage left behind.

-Note: You may be charged when you move-out if you use adhesives that sigifnicantly damages the walls.
+Note: You may be charged when you move-out if you use adhesives that significantly damage the walls.
 Past residents have been charged $200 or more due to the time and expense that is necessary to repair the walls.

 🚫 Appliances with open heating elements are not allowed in residence halls, including electric grills, toasters, and hotplates.
 Review the Kitchen & Appliances section above for more.